The following options are available when you select Table of Contents as the index type.

 Specify the type and title of the index.

-Select the type of index that you want to insert.
+Select the type of index that you want to insert or edit.
 The options available on this tab depend on the index type that you select.
 If the cursor is in an index when you choose the Insert - Table of Contents and Index - Table of Contents, Index or Bibliography, you can then edit that index.

 Enter a title for the selected index.